clumsy1923/product_categorization/README.md

 This server listens on a certain port, which is defined in the *flaskapi.py* file.
 There is no need to change it.

-The client side has been implemented in another python file, which sends POST requests to the server endpoints (*/request and request_dl*) containing a JSON dict with one key *description*.
+The client side has been implemented in another python file, which sends POST requests to the server endpoints (*/request and /request_dl*) containing a JSON dict with one key *description*.
 The server unpacks the description text and runs one of the models to predict the category.
 It sends back a JSON dict with *category* and *inf_time* as keys, which contain the predicted product category and the inference time to complete the prediction.

 # Drawbacks